sathishjayapal/runswithshedlock/README.md

 Using a proxy the whole application is now accessible under `localhost:8081`.
 All changes to the templates and JS/CSS files are immediately visible in the browser.

+## Testing requirements

+To run the tests and build, [Docker](https://www.docker.com/get-started/) must be available on the current system.
+Due to the reuse flag, the container will not shut down after the tests.
+It can be stopped manually if needed.

 ## Build

-The application can be built using the following command:
+The application can be tested and built using the following command:

 ```
 mvnw clean package